 One popular but often expensive hobby is playing music.
 Fortunately, you don’t have to empty your wallet to live out your dreams of being a rockstar.
 We’ve found three starter electric guitar kits for beginners.
 They include most of the equipment you’ll need to get started, including amps, cables, and of course, a six-string.

 Squier is a sub-brand of Fender, one of the biggest and most-trusted names in guitars, and these Squier guitars make great entry-level options.
 This starter set comes with a small amp, an instructional DVD, guitar picks, a strap, and a few other essentials.

-Pros: Many users were impressed by the quality and the beautiful color of the guitar body.
+Pros: We were impressed by the quality and the beautiful color of the guitar body.

 Cons: Unlike the other options, this one is not shipped with a carrying case.

 Bereft of options, left-handed guitarists like Jimi Hendrix often resort to flipping their guitar upside down to play.
 Fortunately, Davison has not overlooked left-handed players.
 They offer both left and right-handed guitars.
 This kit includes a guitar, amp, strap, tuner, cable, carrying case, and picks.

 Pros: Available for left-handed guitarists, amp includes a headphone jack for quiet practicing.